jmyers7/book/_build/html/_sources/chapters/11-learning.md

 To be more precise, we need to distinguish between two types of models.
 The [linear regression](lin-reg-sec), [logistic regression](log-reg-sec), and [neural network models](nn-sec) that we studied in the previous chapter will all be trained as _fully-observed discriminative models_.
 This means two things: (1) all stochastic nodes in the underlying graphs are observed, and (2) the likelihood functions are obtained from the _conditional_ probability functions of the models.
 The [Gaussian mixture models](gmm-sec) will be trained as _partially-observed generative models_, which means that the straightfoward MLE algorithm will need to be replaced with the _expectation maximization_ (or _EM_) algorithm.
 We will address the EM algorithm separately in {numref}`em-gmm-sec` below.

-To describe the MLE algorithm for the first type of models, we need to define the likelihood-based objective functions.
-Note that these functions are all defined in terms of the data and model conditional probability functions from {numref}`prob-models`.
+To describe the MLE algorithm for fully-observed discriminative models, we need to define the likelihood-based objective functions.
+These functions are all defined in terms of the data and model probability functions from {numref}`prob-models`.

 ```{prf:definition} MLE training objectives for fully-observed discriminative models
 :label: mle-training-objectives-def